 Article 14.5 - Contents of the TIA

-The TIA shall generally follow the guidelines set forth by the ITE's publication entitled Transportation Impact Analysis for Site Development and be consistent with the Town of Huntersville TIA Process and Procedures Manual, or as required by the Town Engineer, and may include, but is not limited to, the following:
+TIAs shall generally follow the guidelines set forth by the ITE’s publication entitled Transportation Impact Analysis for Site Development and be consistent with the Town of Huntersville TIA Process and Procedures Manual, or guidelines as required by the Town Engineer, and may include, but are not limited to, the following:

 a) traffic analysis information related to trip generation, peak hour impacts, and other factors evaluated to determine compliance with applicable ICU percentage standards for intersections within the impact area;

 d) timing and phasing of the proposed development, by month and/or year;

 e) a narrative describing the project, including any special transportation-related impacts or considerations; and

 f) other information determined by the Town's Traffic Engineer to be necessary in order to determine whether the proposed project complies with the requirements of this Article and the requirements of the ITE guidelines for the preparation of transportation impact analysis for site development.

 TIAs shall take into account the following demand factors:

 a) Existing traffic volumes;